gabzaf/gabzaf/README.md

-- 👋 Hi, I’m @gabzaf, Gabriel Affonso.
+👋 Hi, I’m @gabzaf, Gabriel Affonso.

-- 🌱 Currently learning C#, .NET Core MVC and MySQL.
-- ⏩ C#, .NET Core, XAML, HTML5, CSS3, JS, Python, Git.
-- 🧑‍💻 My goal is to become a .NET Core developer.
-I started to follow a back-end roadmap, https://roadmap.sh/backend, on May 2022.
-My focus is on some technologies, such as: .NET Core, Databases, Linux, Microservices, Message Brokers and Cloud.
+🌱 Currently immersed in Computer Science studies at 42 Porto, I'm focused on sharpening my skills in C language projects and Shell Scripts.
+Engaged in regular peer code reviews, I refine my coding and communication abilities while supplementing my learning with Cybersecurity courses to merge theory with practical labs.

+⏩ C, Python, SQL, Shell Scripting and Assembly are among the languages and technologies I'm deepening my knowledge in.
+My passion lies in web technologies, web systems and security.

+🧑‍💻 My journey as a future-focused human firewall has its roots in my previous role as an Electrical Engineer.
+There, I honed skills in organization, discipline, problem-solving and communication under pressure, all of which prepare me well for this digital transformation journey.

-- 👀 What am I good at?
-My ability to identify the context and circumstances of the topic in which the problem is embedded, before starting to take any action, helps me to identify the correct assumptions.
-Active listening, analysis, research and creativity are important to my problem-solving process.
-I also believe that watching other devs solve problems is helpful.
-I try to balance my technical skills with my soft skills to adapt on collaborating with a team, to detach information from noise, to get to know the people on the team.
-The value I deliver is building systems that are cohesive, functional and on demand.
-Obtaining a financial return, RoI/TiR, is always present on the modelling.
+👀 What am I good at?
+My ability to identify the context and circumstances of a problem before taking action helps me make correct assumptions.
+Active listening, analysis, research and creativity are essential to my problem-solving process.
+I also value watching other devs solve problems to enrich my learning.

-- 💻 The first apps I wrote were relevant for me to believe that I have been evolving in this area and understanding non-trivial nuances.
-I realized that language/framework foundations are specialized foundations, they are specific to certain languages in a given context and that I will never be an expert in all languages, however having a solid foundation makes it easier to adapt to new technologies.
-Getting started and getting through the first step was a victory.
-Every day is a day to learn.
+💻 The first apps I wrote were crucial for my evolution in the field, helping me understand non-trivial nuances.
+I've realized that language and framework foundations are specialized and context-specific, and while I may not become an expert in all languages, having a solid foundation makes adapting to new technologies easier.
+Every day is an opportunity to learn and grow.

-- 🌞 The most important recent achievement was emigration to Portugal, this decision was already taken before the covid19 pandemic, but the economic scenario due to this event proved to be a challenge for everyone and it was no different for me .
-Financial planning had to be fed with new conditions.
-I have been living in Porto since May 2021 and I conclude that I followed the correct strategy so far, living abroad has become my reality.
-Along with moving to another country, the core of the strategy was the professional trajectory to be able to reconcile my career aspirations with the Portuguese market.
-- 🔌 Still in Brazil, my professional occupation was Electrical Engineer of Electrical Projects, the desicion to become an entrepenuer happened due to the devastating economic crisis that hit Brazil in 2014.
-The beginning was difficult, because I had to do everything myself, I was the company .
-All activities were my responsibility, prospecting services, designing facilities, selling projects, building budgets, forming a team, publicizing my services and all things.
-I managed to divide my available time and was successful in delivering financial results and security to my clients.
-Before that my activity ranged from project management of telecommunications systems nation-wide and robotics prototypes.
+🌞 The most significant recent achievement in my journey was emigrating to Portugal.
+This decision, made before the COVID-19 pandemic, presented financial challenges, but my strategic approach and resilience have allowed me to adapt successfully to living abroad.
+Alongside this move, my focus has been on aligning my professional trajectory to thrive in the Portuguese market.

-- ⌚ In all periods I had contact with different software, process automation and different programming languages.
-I always had to adapt to realities and adversities.
-Adaptability was the difference between falling and getting up or giving up.
-Through experiences I realized that I never lose, I win or I learn.
-I accept what happens to me, but withdraw some learning for the future.
+🔌 In all periods, I've had exposure to different software, process automation, and programming languages, requiring adaptability in the face of various realities and adversities.
+Through experiences, I've learned that I never lose; I either win or learn.

-- 🌳 The career transition from the hardware to software world is the biggest recent challenge along with moving to another country.
+⌚ The career transition from hardware to the software world has been my most significant recent challenge, along with adapting to life in a new country.

-- ❗ The definition of a team, in my opinion, is a group of people who have shared goals and a common notion of what it means to win.
-I'd rather be a team player than to play alone.
-I believe it is good to build professional relationships of trust.
+❗ The definition of a team, in my opinion, is a group of people who share goals and a common notion of what it means to win.
+I prefer being a team player over playing alone and believe in building professional relationships of trust.

-- 💞️ Looking to collaborate on tasks that evolve my coding skills and I am always willing to learn any technology.
+💞️ Looking to collaborate on tasks that evolve my coding skills, I'm always eager to learn new technologies.

-- 🎓 I majored in Electrical Engineer and did a MBA in Energy Business.
+🎓 I hold a degree in Electrical Engineering and an MBA in Energy Business.

-- 📚 Portuguese, Spanish and English speaker.
+📚 Portuguese, Spanish and English speaker and based in Portugal, I'm in the Western European Time zone and reachable anytime.
-- 📍 Based in Portugal.
-- 📫 Western European Time.
-Reach me anytime.

 <div>
   <a href="https://github.com/gabzaf">